New UK finance minister Zahawi pledges to grow economy | Politics

 - United Kingdom

-Britain's new finance minister Nadhim Zahawi pledged on Wednesday to rebuild and grow the struggling economy and said he would look at all options to do that, including the possibility of tax cuts.
+Britain's new finance minister Nadhim Zahawi pledged on Wednesday to rebuild and grow the struggling economy and said he would look at all options to do that, including possible tax cuts.

-Zahawi, who moved from the education ministry to the Treasury on Tuesday after the resignation of Rishi Sunak, said: "nothing is off the table".
-But he also faced questions in his first media interviews on the job about whether he would even have a chance to steer the economy out of its looming slowdown, given Prime Minister Boris Johnson's weakened grip on power.
+Zahawi, who moved from the education ministry to the Treasury on Tuesday after the resignation of Rishi Sunak in protest against embattled Prime Minister Boris Johnson, said: "nothing is off the table".
+But he also faced questions in his first media interviews in the job about whether he would even have a chance to steer the economy out of its looming slowdown, given Johnson's weakened grip on power.

-As well as Sunak, Sajid Javid quit as health minister in protest against Johnson.
-Britain's economy is showing clear signs of a slowdown as inflation heads for double-digits and it is forecast to be weaker than other big industrialised economies next year.
+Among other government ministers to abandon their posts on Wednesday were health minister Sajid Javid and junior finance minister John Glen, who was responsible for the City of London.
+Britain's economy has lost momentum as inflation heads for double-digits and it is forecast to be weaker than other big industrialised economies next year.

-He hinted at a rethink of Sunak's plan to increase taxes on businesses next year.
-"Nothing is off the table," he told BBC radio.
-"I will come back on your programme and happily talk about where I think can do more on taxes.
-We are determined to do that, as was my predecessor.
-He was determined to do that on personal taxation and of course on other taxation as well."
+Bank of England chief economist Huw Pill said he did not expect any economic growth over the next year or so, as households faced the highest inflation in 40 years.
+As well as the challenge of soaring energy and food costs, Britain is also struggling to adjust to life after Brexit.

+Zahawi hinted at moves to ease taxes on individuals and a rethink of Sunak's plan to raise taxes on businesses next year.
+"Nothing's off the table.
+I will look at everything.
+When boards invest, companies invest, they invest for the long term and they do compare corporation tax rates," he told Times Radio.

+Many Conservative lawmakers have called for tax cuts, and Sunak had ordered the finance ministry to look at options that would boost lacklustre business investment ahead of an autumn budget statement.
+Government forecasters predicted in March that public borrowing would fall to 1.9% of GDP next year - which would leave some room for tax cuts - but since then, the growth and inflation outlooks have worsened.

-But Zahawi said his priority was to fight inflation - something that could be aggravated by tax cuts now - and he also stressed the need to fix the public finances after his predecessor spent more than 400 billion pounds ($479 billion) to cushion the economic blow dealt by the coronavirus pandemic.
+Zahawi said his priority was to fight inflation - something that could be aggravated by tax cuts - and he also stressed the need to fix the public finances after his predecessor spent around 400 billion pounds ($479 billion) to cushion the economic blow dealt by the coronavirus pandemic.
 "We have just come out of the equivalent of a world war.
-We have to rebuild the economy and return to growth," he said, adding the government would have to be careful about increases in public sector pay which could drive inflation higher.
+We have to rebuild the economy and return to growth," he said, adding the government would have to be careful about increases in public-sector pay, which could drive inflation higher.

 "The important thing is to get inflation under control, be fiscally responsible," he told Sky News.
 Zahawi was appointed after Sunak quit the job in protest at Johnson's "standards" and citing differences over economic policy with the prime minister.